Xceptance/xlt-documentation/content/en/xtc/_index.md

   main:
     weight: 15

-description: Xceptance Test Center is the UI solution which enables you to run Xceptance Load Tests.
-This documentation is a stub and still under construction, just as XTC.
+description: Xceptance Test Center (XTC) is the upcoming SaaS solution for XLT and related testing services, such as monitoring.
+This documentation as well as XTC is work in progress and will be progressively enhanced, in parts by your feedback.
 ---